 The inquiry concluded that further reductions in the number of acute beds should be contingent on developing alternative community-based services (Department of Health 2001).
 Furthermore, with a view to improving access to care and providing care closer to home, the NHS Plan set ambitions to add around 2,100 general and acute beds, 5,000 intermediate care beds and 1,700 non-residential intermediate care beds and to increase critical care bed capacity by 30 per cent by 2004.

 In the years that followed, the long-term trend of falling hospital bed numbers slowed.
 Between 2000/1 and 2003/4 the total number of hospital beds fell by less than 1 per cent and the number of overnight general and acute beds increased by around 1,450.
 Contemporaneous analyses suggest the number of intermediate care beds increased by around 4,450 in the years after the Inquiry (Macfarlane et al 2005).

 How does the number of hospital beds in the United Kingdom compare to other countries?

 International comparisons in health care are rarely straightforward (Papanicolas and Jha 2017).
 In relation to bed numbers, differences in how countries organise health care make direct comparisons difficult.
-OECD data shows that while there is substantial variation in the number of acute hospital beds per 1,000 inhabitants across EU-15 countries, numbers have been falling in all systems in recent years (see Figure 5).

 Explaining decreases in the number of hospital beds